Maelstrom8/OTR-AoE2-DE/Readme.md

 Before I get into the new units and go through them all, I want to make something clear.
 I hate competitive play.
 I don't care for balance.
 I never liked playing AoE2 the proper way, like.. build orders and the amount of time it takes to age up.
 Ranked games.
 Win Percentages.
 1v1 Arabia Stats.
 I don't care for any of that.
 I like cool things.
 I like power and chaos.
 This is a mod that will very likely cause the game to be played differently.

-This mod is designed for a deathmatch and or scenario game.
+This mod is designed for a deathmatch and or custom scenario.
 That being said, I did make an effort for things to be logical.
-I try to follow a pattern for stat changes, I don't give a new upgrade something that seems too ridiculous, although some might be.
-Please keep in mind the mod is a work in progress.
+I don't give new upgrades magical fuck you strength, if there were previous units in a line, I tried to follow the stat change pattern.
+Not all of them follow this.
+For the units that didn't have an upgrade, they are my take.
+The other changes are also my takes.
+As a mod that does something new, these are all.. difficult to balance, but I don't intend to balance them perfectly because it is a mod.
+I do not think this will play well in a normal game but if it does a decent job I would be surprised.

+The mod is a work in progress and open to feedback.
+Unless it's about something that is "overpowered" (depends what you say).
+I think it is okay for
 ----------

 ## I DON'T KNOW WHAT TO WRITE